eoscostarica/guide.eoscostarica.io/docs/tutorials/private-network-installation.md

 $ chmod 755 start.sh # asigna permisos de ejecución
 $ ./start.sh
 ```
-Once the necessary steps to start up the producer nodes it is time to set produder1, producer2 and producer3 accounts as a block producers in the **schedule**, to do so, it is necessary to execute the following command (remember to replace EOS_PUB_DEV_KEY with its respective value):
+Once the necessary steps to start up the producer nodes are done, it is time to set produder1, producer2 and producer3 accounts as a block producers in the **schedule**, to do so, it is necessary to execute the following command (remember to replace EOS_PUB_DEV_KEY with its respective value):
 ```bash
 $ cleos -u http://localhost:8888 push action eosio setprods {"schedule":[{"producer_name":"producer1","authority": [{"threshold":1,"keys":[{"key":"EOS_PUB_DEV_KEY","weight":1}]}]},{"producer_name":"producer2","authority": [{"threshold":1,"keys":[{"key":"EOS_PUB_DEV_KEY","weight":1}]}]},{"producer_name":"producer3","authority": [{"threshold":1,"keys":[{"key":"EOS_PUB_DEV_KEY","weight":1}]}]}]}
 ```